 My mother passed away in 2003, and father in 2016.

-Later, a few years after my mother passed away, I decided to visit Lhasa and, for the first time, meet my mother’s family.
+Later, a few years after my mother passed away, she never managed reunite with her family after she left Lhasa in early 1950.
+I decided to visit Lhasa and, for the first time, meet my mother’s family.
 It went splendidly well and I met all four of my mother’s sisters and their children.
 Though my mother wasn’t there I was finally happy to meet the people she grew up with – my extended family.

 My first trip to Tibet introduced me to its beautiful natural landscape, and with more frequent visits later on, I was able to gradually understand its culture and people.
 Having an extended family in Tibet further deepens my bond with the land, its people and culture.